 The first order was to make sure there were no messes.
 A quick check revealed Lulu had been a good girl and obeyed all her housebreaking rules.
 Whew!
-OK so things were looking good.
+Okay so things were looking good.

 Next order of business was to make sure she hadn’t gotten into anything she shouldn’t have – which she did, removing my hope that she was so obedient she wouldn’t dare leave the kitchen when we weren’t home.

 During that time Lulu had been totally respectful of the piles and always walked around them.
 But not when she was unsupervised.
 Fortunately the damage was minimal.
 I could survive without that A+ spelling paper from 4th grade.

 Then I found a pen chewed up on the floor.
-I started wondering where the pen was… we don’t make a practice of small items on the floor, knowing she will snatch them up.
+I started wondering where the pen was.
+We don’t make a practice of small items on the floor, knowing she will snatch them up.
 It has been on the coffee table.
-OK so now I realized she was on the table or near it.
+Okay so now I realized she was on the table or near it.
 Great!